1. I don’t have any legal experience at all. Can I still do an externship?

 No. Securing a paid position will almost never qualify as grounds to drop an externship.
 Students who think there is a possibility that they will need or want a paying job during the semester that may interfere with their ability to complete an externship should not apply for an externship.21.
 I accepted an externship before knowing my class schedule for academic classes.
 I have a conflict with a class that I need.
 Can I drop my externship?

 No. Students are expected to work their class schedule around their planned externship.
-Class conflicts will not be considered sufficient grounds for withdrawal from the program or being excused from the class component of the externship.22.
+Class conflicts will not be considered sufficient grounds for withdrawal from the program.22.
 In terms of the time requirement, is it possible to front-load or back-load my externship?
 For example, can I work 20 hours the first seven weeks during fall or spring rather than 10 hours for 14 weeks?